The best life insurance companies for non-U.S. citizens

 • Not a good option for people with a history of cancer, alcohol abuse, or asthma

-Transamerica is a great option for many different types of visa holders and even applicants who don’t have a SSN or ITIN.
-Keep in mind, however, that additional restrictions may apply and eligibility will be largely determined by your personal situation.
+Transamerica is our top pick for a wide array of immigrants shopping for life insurance in the U.S., including people who don’t have an SSN or Taxpayer Identification Number (TIN).
+However, keep in mind that additional restrictions may apply and eligibility will be largely determined by your personal situation.

 Ready to shop for life insurance?